 Can deploy cool and warm mist and will adjust humidity automatically.
-The six-liter tank is setup for long run times.
+The 6-liter tank is set up for long run times.
+Timers are easy to set and will optimize water consumption.
 Remote control operated.

 A few reports of the motor running out quickly.